tlaerm/clapd/README.md

 * You want to run an application that supports only ldap but not ldaps against a TLS-only LDAP server.
 * You want to use LDAP authentication across a flaky connection.

+##ToDo
+* PEP8ify the code
+* Clarify some comments

 ## Beware:
-Caching always introduces security risks because old credentials can be used to validate
+Caching always introduces security risks because old credentials can be used to validate.

 -----
 clap, especially the BER encoding stuff, is based in part on work of Giovanni Cannata and contributors at https://github.com/cannatag/ldap3